ISCDtoolbox/GraphicsEngine/README.md

 Use "sudo apt-get install [Package_Name]" in order to install those packages.

 ### Mac OS
 As stated above, Mac OS is not ***yet*** fully supported.
-At leas XCode and CMake must be operational in order to compile the library, however serious performance issues make the practical use of the provided tools impossible at the time being.
+At least XCode and CMake must be operational in order to compile the library, however serious performance issues make the practical use of the provided tools impossible at the time being.

 We hope however that a fix will be encountered really soon!